 Any applicant who has previously registered at another law school must have a letter of good standing submitted by that law school.
 In the event that the student sat for an examination at another law school, an official transcript and class rank also are required.

-We recognize that diversity has the potential to enrich everyone’s education and to make the law school class stronger than the sum of its parts.
+In this statement, we invite you to share more about how your unique voice, perspective, and experience will enrich everyone's education and to make the law school class stronger than the sum of its parts.